 Ensure that you also get the measurements of your home, so you know the amount of polish that you are going to use thus avoid getting stuck in the process.
 If you, therefore, get that a 32oz bottle covers up to 500sq. ft, then you will have to use at least one full bottle of polish for 5oosq. ft.

 - The second step is to clean, you of course, don’t want to polish on top of dirt; you can, therefore, vacuum your floor or use a sweeping broom to rid your house of debris and dust that might have accumulated under the seats or the carpet.
-As you clean be sure not to leave scratch marks by using the broom or the vacuum cleaners.
+As you clean be sure not to leave scratch marks from your vacuum cleaner or broom.

 - The next thing is to determine the finish of your floor, whether it is shellac, lacquered, or polyurethaned.
 The reason for the above is to find out the type of finish of your floor because, before polishing, you will have to prepare them differently; for example, the shellac or lacquered floor finish will need stripping and waxing at least yearly and you can also not use water on them.